browserengineering/book/book/classes.md

 ---
-title: Classes using Web Browser Engineering
+title: Classes Using This Book
 ...

-The courses below were or are planned to be taught using [Web Browser Engineering](index.md) as a textbook.
+The courses below use [Web Browser Engineering](index.md) as a textbook.
 If you are teaching or planning to teach from this book, please [let us know][contact].

 [contact]: mailto:author@browser.engineering

-# CSE 490, Web Browser Engineering, University of Washington, Spring 2022
+# University of Washington

-Undergraduate-level course taught by [James R. Wilcox](https://jamesrwilcox.com).
+CSE 490 Web Browser Engineering is an undergraduate-level course at the University of Washington first and most recently taught in Spring 2022.
+The most recent course description reads,

 > We live in a world completely permeated by the internet and the web.
 > It's time to think of the web browser as a critical piece of systems